Are you curious to know more about Belgium UNESCO sites? You’re going to want to check out this list of the best historic sites in Belgium!

 Those medieval cities were built between the 11th and 17th centuries, showcasing Roman, Gothic, Renaissance, and Baroque styles of architecture.
 For such a small country, it ranks high on architectural gems.

-In fact, 13 places are designated as UNESCO World Heritage sites.
-Places recognized for their natural, historic and cultural significance, selected by representatives of the United Nations Educational, Scientific and Cultural Organization (UNESCO) as a way to preserve and protect for future generations.
-So, let’s learn more about some of the best ones to visit while in Belgium.
+In fact, 15 places are designated as UNESCO World Heritage sites.
+Places recognized for their natural, historic, and cultural significance were selected by representatives of the United Nations Educational, Scientific and Cultural Organization (UNESCO) as a way to preserve and protect future generations.

 The Belfry of Ghent is one of Belgium’s most beautiful bell towers.
 What makes it extra special is its height.
 At 91 metres, it’s the tallest belfry in the country.
 It also has significant historical value dating back to the Middle Ages.
 The construction began in 1313 and finished in 1380.

 The Belfry of Ghent served many purposes over the centuries.
 It held the town records and acted as the city’s watchtower.
 It still remains the city’s most important and impressive landmark.
 Visit it and you’ll learn about its history.
 And the best part, take the elevator to the top for amazing 360 views over the city.